xyzcv979/obsidian-notes/README.md

 > Premature Optimization is the root of all evil -Donald Knuth

 > Coding is fun - me

+### Preventing Burnout
+Joy, curiosity, passion, and challenge.
+Reignite your passion.
+Be curious.
+Rekindle what made coding fun in the first place.
+Build things and embrace challenges.
+View challenges as opportunities over hurdles.
+Perspective is important.
+You can view the problem as an opportunity rather than a chore.
 ### 7 Steps to become 10x Software Engineer
 	1. Embrace continious learning, stay curious
 	2. Practice deliberate practice, tackle weaknesses